nuxeo/doc.nuxeo.com-rest-api/src/rest-api/endpoints/management-endpoint/stream-endpoint.md

 - the list of deployed Stream processors and topologies
 - all related metrics

-The format parameter enables to ask for a graphical Plant UML representation instead of JSON.
+The format parameter enables to ask for a Diagram output instead of JSON.

 ### Status Codes